 - Request an Identity Theft Passport from the Office of the Attorney General.

 The Identity Theft Passport is a card that you can carry and present to law enforcement or other individuals who may challenge you about your identity should you become the victim of identity crime.
-You may download a PDF version of the application for an Identity Theft Passport.
-You can then print, complete, sign and mail to the Office of the Attorney General OR you may write to their office for an application for an Identity Theft Passport:
+You may download the application for an Identity Theft Passport (PDF).
+You can then print, complete, sign, and mail to the Office of the Attorney General or you may write to their office for an application for an Identity Theft Passport:

 Office of the Attorney General